 However, not every person on your construction site needs to, or should, know what’s happening everywhere.
 Propeller has no limits on the number of view-only users you can share your site with, making it simple and cost effective to give everyone the best collaboration solution available.
 You can set permissions for different teams or individuals as you see fit.

-Additionally, Propeller has readable, ready-to-go reports in both CSV and PDF that you can pull to send to your boss or your direct reports.
+Additionally, Propeller’s ready-to-go reports in CSV or PDF can be sent to your boss or direct reports.
 These and the Platform overall can help mitigate delays due to inclement weather, accidents, bad estimates, and more.
 With Propeller, you can close the information gap between you and your site.

 With drone data analytics, you can work and plan with confidence